 All reported lead-related adverse events are classified by the reporting investigator and are adjudicated by an independent event adjudication committee1.
 A lead-related event with at least one of the following classifications that is adjudicated by the committee as a complication and occurs more than 30 days after implant is considered a product performance event and will contribute to the survival analysis endpoint.
 Events with an onset date of 30 days or less after the implant are considered procedure related and therefore are not included as product performance events.

-- Product performance events includes, but not limited to: Failure to capture
+Product performance events include, but are not limited to:

 - Failure to sense/undersensing

 - Elevated pacing thresholds

 - Abnormal pacing impedance (based on lead model, but normal range is typically 200 - 2,000 ohms)